mar511n/lense-thirring-effekt/README.md

 ├── python/             # all files for manim and the presentation (hauptseminar_gl.py) ├── Abstract/           # Latex code & PDF for an abstract ├── papers/           	# interesting papers
+├── index.html			# the presentation in html format
 ├── .gitignore
 ├── LICENSE
 └── README.md